ad-freiburg/osm2rdf/README.md

 ## Getting started

 Some features require [boost](https://www.boost.org/) version **1.78 or newer**.
-To enable these features boost has to be updated manualy on most systems as distributions do ship older versions.
+To enable these features boost has to be updated manually on most systems as distributions do ship older versions.

 ### Docker